Overview of Dental specialty training

 Salaries for specialty trainees

-Salaries for specialty trainees vary across the 4 nations of the UK.
+Salaries for specialty dentists in training vary across the 4 nations of the UK.

 For information about pay and conditions in England, go to NHS Employers.